thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Trust, but Verify

-This is the tenth principle, but it is not mentioned in the book.
+This principle is not mentioned in the Continuous Delivery book.
 However, I find it particularly imperative as it constitutes the essence for enabling safety and courage, and [Accountability as a Team](#accountable-as-a-team-for-the-delivery-process), which inevitably leads to [Build Quality In](#build-quality-in) and innovation.

 It is the lack of trust that has initiated all sorts of unnecessary, wasteful activities to the process of getting code from Version Control into the hands of the users, which reduce feedback, impact quality, create fatigue, burnout and disengagement, slow down delivery, and finally bring organisations to a halt without them noticing it.
 Only to create some sort of sense of control.
 Not true control, just a sense.